richardfieldsend/ziggy25/README.md

-At various times I have kept individual repositories holding the relevant files for each program, but some time ago I discovered a simple program which provides a gread method for keeping all of the required files in a single location.
+At various times I have kept individual repositories holding the relevant files for each program, but some time ago I discovered a simple program which provides a great method for keeping all of the required files in a single location.
 This program 'GNU Stow' ([https://www.gnu.org/software/stow/]) manages soft links, as usually created using the 'ln -s' command to point from a required location to